-The NoData values that exist in the Source Raster are not included as valid values of the source.
-The value 0 is considered a legitimate value within the source.
+The NoData values that exist in the Source Raster are not included as valid values in the function.
+The value 0 is considered a legitimate value in the source raster.
 A Source Raster can be created using the extraction tools or the Clip function.

 The field used to assign values to the source locations.
 It must be an integer type.
 If the Value Raster has been set, the values in that input will take precedence over any setting for the Source Field.

 If the cell size was explicitly set in Environments, that will be the default cell size.
-If Environments was not set, the output cell size will be the same as the Source Raster.
+If it was not set, the output cell size will be the same as the Source Raster.

-Geoprocessing Environment settings for global functions are controlled at the application level.
-Setting processing environments in ArcGIS Pro can be done by selecting the Environments button on the Analysis tab.
+Geoprocessing environment settings for global functions are controlled at the application level.
+Setting processing environments in ArcGIS Pro can be done by clicking the Environments button on the Analysis tab.
 See Analysis environments and Spatial Analyst for additional details on environment settings.